-Multiple studies have explored how time constraints might affect individuals' health in modern Western societies.
-However, we know less about how socio-cultural norms around the "proper" use of time and space might affect health.
-This study enhances understanding of the link between the spatiotemporal order and health by examining spatiotemporal norms and expectations around sleep in Israel as they emerge from semi-structured interviews with 56 Israelis, including women and men, Arabs and Jews, religious and non-religious.
-Findings indicate that respondents and their significant others commented on sleep-related behaviours in jest or in earnest, revealing the existence of spatiotemporal norms regarding four dimensions of sleep health, namely timing, duration, and continuity of sleep, as well as alertness/sleepiness.
-The study concludes that since individuals may opt to conform to current spatiotemporal norms, interventions aimed at promoting sleep health should address not only individual factors but also community and societal ones.
+Multiple studies have explored how time constraints might affect individuals’ health in modern Western societies.
+However, we know less about how sociocultural norms concerning the “proper” use of time and space might affect health.
+This study enhances our understanding of the link between spatiotemporal order and health by examining spatiotemporal norms and expectations relating to sleep in Israel as they emerge from semi-structured interviews with 56 Israelis, including males and females, Arabs and Jews, religious and non-religious.
+Respondents and their partners commented on sleep-related behaviors earnestly and using humor, revealing the existence of spatiotemporal norms regarding four dimensions of sleep health: timing, duration, continuity of sleep, and alertness/sleepiness.
+The study concludes that since individuals tend to conform to current spatiotemporal norms, interventions aimed at promoting sleep health should address not only individual differences but also community and societal factors.

-Sociological studies have illustrated that actions and social relationships both shape and are shaped by time; "they bear the imprints of the temporal structures within which they arise and they help construct these same structures" (Leccardi 2014:20).
-One central factor that affects human experience of time is the sociotemporal order, which is based on artificial rather than natural constraints and consists of social norms and conventions regarding time (for example, norms regarding the "appropriate" duration, sequence, timing, and frequency of activities), and traditions of measuring, reckoning, and organizing time (Zerubavel 2020:44).
-Time and space are often intertwined, creating temporal and spatial rhythms that comprise a spatiotemporal order that structures our experiences of everyday (and every night) life (Lefebvre 2004, Wolf-Meyer 2012).
-Whereas there is a substantial amount of social scientific research on how time and temporal arrangements may affect people's physical or mental health, including sleep health (See, for example, Chatzitheochari and Arber 2009, Epstein and Kalleberg 2004, Flood and Moen 2015, Kleiner and Pavalko 2010, Kleiner, Schunck and Schömann 2015, Maume, Sebastian and Bardo 2010, Moen and Yu 2000, Robinson and Michelson 2010, Roxburgh 2004), most of these studies focus on time constraints, such as those stemming from work and family obligations.
-Additional empirical research is needed to elucidate how subtler socio-cultural norms and expectations around time and space could affect people's health.
+Sociological studies have illustrated that actions and social relationships both shape and are shaped by time; “they bear the imprints of the temporal structures within which they arise and they help construct these same structures” (Leccardi 2014:20).
+A central factor affecting human experience of time is sociotemporal order, which is based on artificial rather than natural constraints and consists of social norms and conventions regarding time (for example, norms surrounding the “appropriate” duration, sequence, timing, and frequency of activities), and traditions of measuring, reckoning, and organizing time (Zerubavel 2020:44).
+Time and space are intertwined, with temporal and spatial rhythms comprising a spatiotemporal order that structures our experiences of everyday life, including the nighttime (Lefebvre 2004, Wolf-Meyer 2012).
+Whereas there is a substantial amount of social scientific research on how time and temporal arrangements may affect people’s physical or mental health, including sleep health (see, for example, Chatzitheochari and Arber 2009, Epstein and Kalleberg 2004, Flood and Moen 2015, Kleiner and Pavalko 2010, Kleiner, Schunck and Schömann 2015, Maume, Sebastian and Bardo 2010, Moen and Yu 2000, Robinson and Michelson 2010, Roxburgh 2004), most of these studies focus on time constraints, such as those stemming from work and family obligations.
+Additional empirical research is needed to elucidate the ways in which various sociocultural norms and expectations regarding time and space could affect people’s health.
 The current research begins to fill this gap by drawing on semi-structured interviews with 56 Israelis to shed light on the spatiotemporal norms that affect sleep health.

 BACKGROUND

-Sleep, Sleep Health, and their Socio-Cultural Dimensions
+Sleep, Sleep Health, and their Sociocultural Dimensions